 To stop the spread of coronavirus, we all must adhere to strict social distancing guidelines.
 When you run a retail business like a shop, the challenge is making sure that your customers have the space to shop.

 You should set a limit on the number of people that you can reasonably have in your shop at one time and count people in and out.
-Set up queuing areas outside your shop if there will be many people waiting to come in.
+You can do this by installing one of the various kinds of traffic counting systems available.
+Also, do your best to set up queuing areas outside your shop if there will be many people waiting to come in.
 Have people separated by two- meters.
 Place two-meter dividers throughout your store.
 This could be in the form of tape on the floor.

 Use clear signage instructing customer of distances, and any requirements that you may have in place to prevent them from picking up products that they are not going to buy.
 Ensure that every area that a customer may touch is cleaned down with anti-bacterial disinfectants regularly.